Mental health support and advice

 The EMHPs work directly within the school offering a range of interventions and will work with you to determine the best course of action for your child if they need some support.
 This might include:

-The practitioners can also support children and young people to access other services in the city if they feel it would be more appropriate for them to help.
+The practitioners can also support children and young people to access other services in the city if they feel it would be more appropriate for their needs.

 “Pupils are motivated to learn.
 They enjoy lessons and they achieve well.”